JuliaDynamics/Associations.jl/docs/src/worked_examples/worked_example_transferentropy.md

-# Interop with DynamicalSystems.jl

-## Example 1: Measuring information flow between two unidirectionally coupled logistic maps
+# Example: measuring transfer entropy between two unidirectionally coupled logistic maps

-Here, we present an example of how one can measure the information flow between variables of a dynamical system using transfer entropy (TE).
+Here, we present an example of how one can measure the influence between variables of a dynamical system using transfer entropy (TE).

-### Defining a system
+## Defining a system

 For this example, we'll consider a unidirectionally coupled system consisting of two logistic maps, given by the vector field